htcondor/htcondor/docs/man-pages/condor_now.rst

 Examples
 --------

-To begin running job 17.3 as soon as possible using job 4.2’s slot:
+To begin running job 17.3 as soon as possible using job 4.2's slot:

 ::

       condor_now 17.3 4.2

-To try to figure out why that doesn’t work for the ‘magic’ scheduler in the ’gandalf’ pool, set the environment variable \_CONDOR\_TOOL\_DEBUG to ‘D\_FULLDEBUG’ and then:
+To try to figure out why that doesn't work for the ‘magic' scheduler in the 'gandalf' pool, set the environment variable \_CONDOR\_TOOL\_DEBUG to ‘D\_FULLDEBUG' and then:

 ::